ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 Moreover, the existence of the wrappers as separate entities from the facades is justified also by the Actions mechanism.
-As we already said in the previous section, the actions are classes that perform operations over the telescope and such operations need to be performed on a target.
+As we already said in the previous section, the actions are classes that perform operations on the telescope and such operations need to be performed on a target.
 If the target is a facade, we would have two problems: